The award will provide $650,000 over three years, in support of:

 - Refer to the Application Materials section for more information.

 - Review the application PDF to make sure that your materials are in order.
 Once the application is submitted, you will not be able to make any changes.

 Applications should meet the selection criteria detailed below:

 - Activities for the planning period demonstrate potential to strengthen the partnership.

 - Activities advance the research agenda, selection of fellows, and capacity building.

-- The research institution and the public agency or nonprofit organization will each receive half of the dollars available for planning (up to $30,000 each).
+- The public agency or nonprofit organization will receive at least half of the dollars available for planning.

 - The rationale for partnering provides compelling evidence that the research institution and the public agency or nonprofit organization can build a sustained partnership that will work together effectively.